JerBouma/jerbouma.github.io/_pages/resume.md

   <div class="progress-container">
     <div class="progress-bar" style="width: 100%;">
     <div class="tooltip">
-        <b>MS Excel</b> is the bread and butter for most financial analysis and is strongly embeded in my work and personal projects both through analysis and as data storage.
+        <b>MS Excel</b> is the bread and butter for most financial analysis and is strongly embedded in my work and personal projects both through analysis and as data storage.
 A great example is the Finance Database that relies on compressed CSVs to store data and allow for easy adjustments where needed.
     </div>
     </div>
   </div>